teerthg/ai-research-paper-assistant-arxiv-streamlit/README.md

 ## Status

-Version 2 completed.
+Version 2b completed.

-The app can search arXiv papers, display results, save them as CSV, and perform semantic search using sentence-transformer embeddings and cosine similarity.
+The app can search arXiv papers, display results, save them as CSV, and perform semantic search using sentence-transformer embeddings, and retrieve relevant papers using ChromaDB vector search.